NationalSecurityAgency/pelz/INSTALL.md

     make clean

-## Pelz plugin for Accumulo
+## Pelz plugin for Accumulo:
 Pelz comes with a plugin for Apache Accumulo.
 This allows the key encryption key(s) to be stored outside of Accumulo.
 Accumulo must be built after the plugin is installed.
 The script can be found in the accumulo_plugin directory.
 The script is used as follows:

     ./accumulo_plugin/setup_plugin.sh -i/-u -d /path/to/source/for/accumulo

 For example, to install to a home directory containing the Accumulo source, you would execute:

     ./accumulo_plugin/setup_plugin.sh -i -d ~/accumulo